GabeKagan/EU4-Omega-Mod/README.md

 A mod for Europa Universalis IV that turns a random AI country into a ridiculously overpowered endboss.

-Currently in beta (v0.9).
+Currently gold!
+(1.0).
 Most basic functionality has been implemented, but there's a lot of room for further improvement.
-0.9 adds the long-promised "Omegan Insurrection"; a human-only disaster that potentially can break your country and swarm you with drones.
-It also adds more localization for Omega-related subjects and gives the Omega a special casus belli.
+1.0 adds EU4 1.15 compatibility and introduces Omeganism, a new religion designed specifically to drive a diplomatic wedge between the Omega and other AIs, as well as giving them another army quantity boost.
+It also fixes various bugs and issues.

 A list of the most important planned changes follows: